reasoning/hero/README.md

 Above all it is readable, maintainable code that you study, understand, customise and remix in an infinite number of ways.

-This is an export from a private repository, so no comments for now.
-Sorry.
+This is an export from a private repository, so source comments have been stripped for now.

 ## Building